Homepage

 Cuban meteorologist warns about the danger of Hurricane Melissa's eye

-Cubans are urging ETECSA to facilitate access to the internet in light of Hurricane Melissa's threat
+Cubans urge ETECSA to facilitate internet access amid the threat of Hurricane Melissa

 "New culprit?
-ETECSA attributes connection outages to the 'atmospheric duct'"
+ETECSA attributes connection drops to the 'atmospheric duct'"

 Partial collapse of the National Electric System causes massive blackouts in Cuba

-Publication by communicators in Holguín sparks controversy: "There are people in prison for saying that lemonade is the foundation of everything."
+Publication by communicators in Holguín sparks controversy: "Because saying that lemonade is the basis of everything, there are people in jail"

-Municipal radio in Las Tunas shuts down for 18 hours a day: There is no fuel for the generator
+Municipal radio in Las Tunas shuts down for 18 hours daily: There is no fuel for the generator

-El Toque denounces a new disinformation operation orchestrated by State Security in Cuba
+El Toque reports on a new disinformation operation orchestrated by State Security in Cuba

 Eastern Cuba will have color newspapers… but with the same news in black and white

-ETECSA announces scheduled disruption in mobile phone service: Here’s the reason
+ETECSA announces scheduled disruption in mobile phone service: Here is the reason

-While in the U.S. they complain that in Cuba they ask for reloads, a young woman on the island erupts because she's being asked for phone credit: "It's outrageous."
+While in the U.S. they complain that in Cuba they ask for top-ups, a young woman on the island bursts out because she is asked for credit: "It's outrageous."

 The thefts at ETECSA radio bases in Santiago de Cuba continue

-"More cynical, impossible!"
-ETECSA raises the minimum for top-ups and infuriates Cubans
+"More cynical, it's impossible!"
+ETECSA raises the minimum for recharges and enrages Cubans

-MINSAP comments on elderly man found dead next to a garbage container at a hospital in Santiago de Cuba
+MINSAP issues statement regarding elderly man found dead next to garbage container at hospital in Santiago de Cuba

 Cayo Digital: The ‘Silicon Valley’ that Russia wants to establish in Cuba

-Cuban regime seizes illegal GSM equipment that was interfering with the mobile network
+Cuban regime seizes illegal GSM equipment that interfered with the mobile network

 Díaz-Canel calls to "confront the haters" of the regime on social media and in the streets

-Up to 15 years in prison for sabotage to mobile phone towers in Santiago de Cuba
+Up to 15 years in prison for sabotaging mobile phone towers in Santiago de Cuba

-Díaz-Canel acknowledges the government's disconnection from the public and focuses on the youth
+Díaz-Canel acknowledges the government's disconnection from the citizens and points to the youth